 - Bacteremia from an infection: Then you want volume.
-Get two sets from any place you can.
+You hope that the aliquot of blood will have a bacteria in it.
+The best would be to put the entire 6 liters into a blood culture bottle but that is not practical so get two sets from any place you can.
 Well, almost any place.
 Avoid the retinal vein, for example.

-Since it takes about two hours from bacteremia until fever, and because with the exception of endocarditis and line infection the bacteremia is intermittent, it should come as no surprise that it doesn't matter whether or not you get blood cultures around the time of the fever (PubMed).
+Since it takes about two hours from bacteremia until fever, and because with the exception of endocarditis and line infections the bacteremia is intermittent, it should come as no surprise that it doesn't matter whether or not you get blood cultures around the time of the fever (PubMed).

 I often think the world would be a better place if more people, upon awakening in the morning, would ask themselves the simple question, "How can I make Mark Crislip's life better?"
 And the answer turns out to be remarkably simple.
 When called for positive blood cultures, before you start antibiotics, repeat the damn blood cultures.
 Really, how hard can that be?